 But why?
 What went on under our noses here that we simply didn’t see?
 Either Tom tried something on Albus that Albus took extreme offense at, or something in that list of abilities that he told Albus to impress him, did.
 Highly UNfavorably, too.
 And it probably wasn’t just that young Tom was a Parselmouth.
 Albus doesn’t seem to care one way or the other about that.

-But either this is the very shoddiest excuse for plotting by a lazy writer on the order of; “I need A to do X, and B to do Y, so they will, because I say so” and never mind establishing any kind of background which would explain the motivations, or the sudden shifts in behavior — or else something that came up in that interview really jerked Albus’s chain.
+But either this is the very shoddiest excuse for plotting by a lazy writer on the order of; “I need A to do X, and B to do Y, so they will, because I say so” and never mind establishing any kind of background which would explain the motivations, or the responses, or the sudden shifts in behavior — or else something that came up in that interview really jerked Albus’s chain.
 And even knowing about Gellert doesn’t really help us figure out what it was.

 Either Albus went into that interview forewarned in some manner, and Tom’s statements inadvertently identified him as a major potential threat (Albus having met a similar monster at some point before, and so recognized the caliber of threat Tom represented?), or some other exchange took place off our radar, because we just never got the proper context to interpret it.

 We watched Tom use Legilimency on Harry all the way back in PS/SS.
 We did not have the proper context to interpret that until Book 5, but it is definitely there.
 It wasn’t until book 6 that we had the proper information and context to interpret our observations and know that the Diary revenant was a soul fragment, establishing the Diary as a Horcrux.
 It would not have been at all astonishing if Rowling turned out to have snuck something of importance into the orphanage interview that we missed — not having the proper context to know what to look for at the time.
-But if this is the case, she never took the trouble to point out just what it was.
+But if this is the case, she never took the trouble to point out just what it had been.

 Or, as an ouside possibility, we might conclude that Albus is much better at editing a copied memory than Slughorn is, and that whatever the real issue was, we never got to see it.